Belarus threatens opposition protesters with criminal charges - France 24

 Police said they had detained more than 250 people across the country, alleging the protests were sparked by "internet provocateurs".

-Many demonstrators have been charged with administrative violations and face fines or short jail terms.
+Many have been charged with administrative violations and face fines or detention for up to 13 days, rights group Viasna said.

-But the Investigative Committee said it was also launching a criminal probe for organising and participating in gross violations of public order, which has a maximum jail term of three years.
+But the Investigative Committee, which investigates major crimes, said it was also launching a probe into organising and participating in gross violations of public order, which has a maximum jail term of three years.

-"Those involved in illegal activity have been detained," the committee said, adding that it was studying video footage of the protests.
+Meanwhile the Organization for Security and Cooperation in Europe, which has sent observers to monitor presidential polls in Belarus since 2001, said a mission would not be deployed this year "due to lack of invitation".

 - 'Excessive force' -

-Amnesty International condemned "excessive and unnecessary use of force by police" during the demonstrators.
+Amnesty International condemned "excessive and unnecessary use of force by police" during the demonstrations.

-Riot police forced some protesters to kneel on the floor of police vans and some were hit in the face, Belarusian rights group Viasna said.
+Riot police forced some protesters to kneel on the floor of police vans and some were hit in the face, Viasna said.

-More than 40 of those detained in Minsk were released by Wednesday afternoon, Viasna said.
+More than 40 protesters detained in Minsk were released by Wednesday afternoon, Viasna said.

-Some were set to appear in court charged with violating rules on protests and disobeying police orders, for which they could be handed short jail terms.

 Lukashenko, a former collective farm chief, has been president for 26 years and will seek a sixth term in the August election.
 He will stand along with four other candidates.